xcore/sc_i2s/doc/master.rst

 The function main() runs two threads, one which calls functions to setup the audio hardware on the board then finally the i2s_master() function.
 The other calls a simple processing function.
 This function simply inputs ADC data from the streaming channel and loops sends it back as ADC data over the streaming channel for all channels.

+main.xc includes the file app_global which includes build parameters for the specific app such as master clock freqencies, sample rate etc.

 The app_* folders contain implementations of audio_hw_init() and audio_hw_config().
 In all cases i2s_master.h should be included and the structure i2s_master defined.

 .. literalinclude:: app_i2s_master_example_skc_l2/src/ports.h